Window of Opportunity Opens for CRE Investment

 The second strongest sector is hotels after two years as the most attractive property type.
 The firm thinks that overnight stays will end 16% above 2019 levels, although growth is slowing.
 There’s more downward pressure on higher-priced travel identified with business and higher-end leisure travel.
 The focus is coming on value travel.

 Residential is close to the heels of hotels.
-Home prices in advanced economies will likely see price growth in 2025.
+Home prices in advanced economies will likely see price growth in 2025 and 2026.
 Multifamily rental growth will remain above inflation because of an ongoing supply and demand mismatch.
 But the U.S. isn’t on the list of countries that will see excess returns.

 Retail has improved over the last six months.
 Yields are “well placed relative to the risk-free rate in many markets and rental growth has reemerged in some markets after a multi-year absence,” said Oxford.
 Stock per capita is reduced in many areas while household incomes continue to recover, so there may be some pricing power for landlords.